shef4/symbolcastos/README.md

 - **AI Collaboration**:
   - Enhance AI agent capabilities for productivity and creativity tools.
 - **User Testing**:
-  - Conduct extensive testing with users of varying ages and abilities.
+  - Conduct extensive testing with diverse users, focusing on user modes and accessibility.
 - **Performance Optimization**:
   - Optimize the OS to run efficiently on older and rudimentary hardware.